globsofttech/.github/profile/README.md

 > *"We're not just a tech startup.
 We're architects of tomorrow's digital landscape."*

-At **GlobSoft Inc.**, we transform bold ideas into groundbreaking realities.
+At **Globsoft Tech**, we transform bold ideas into groundbreaking realities.
 Born in the heart of Nepal 🇳🇵, we're on a mission to create cutting-edge solutions that empower businesses and individuals to thrive in an ever-evolving digital world.

 <div align="center">